-New Relic Infrastructure integrations include an integration for reporting your Amazon API Gateway data to New Relic products.
+New Relic infrastructure integrations include an integration for reporting your Amazon API Gateway data to New Relic.
 This document explains how to activate this integration and describes the data that can be reported.

 Amazon's API Gateway is a fully managed service that allows you to create, publish, maintain, monitor, and secure APIs at any scale.
 With the New Relic API Gateway integration, you get more data about how your API layer is working behind the scenes.
 You'll receive metric data about the number of API calls, the requests served, the number of errors, latency counts, and more.

 API Gateway will not send "Call count by resource", "4xx error by resource" and "5xx errors by resource" metrics unless you have explicitly enabled detailed CloudWatch metrics.

 Enabling these metrics may add additional charges to your Amazon CloudWatch account pricing.